Brow Lift in New Jersey & Philadelphia

 A brow lift is typically performed to elevate drooping eyebrows.
 After the procedure, you will likely notice a decrease in upper eyelid hooding and skin redundancy.
 If more extensive work is needed to rejuvenate your upper eyelids and brows, then a brow lift and blepharoplasty may be necessary.
 Keep in mind that an endoscopic brow lift typically will not correct asymmetrical brows, since it lifts the forehead and eyebrows together as a unit.

 If you live in the states of Pennsylvania or New Jersey, Becker Plastic Surgery offers Brow Lift among its services.
-For a full list of services, please visit our Locations page.
+For a full list of services, please visit our locations page.